-(i) ABC Company anticipates increasing employment during the 2001 calendar year at a manufacturing facility by an average of 15 full-time qualified employment positions for a total of 113 positions.
-The average number of full-time qualified employment positions during the 2000 calendar year was 98.
-To qualify for the tax credit program the minimum average number of full-time qualified employment positions required for the 2001 calendar year is 98 x .15 = 14.7 (rounding up to 15 positions).
-Therefore, ABC Company's plan to hire 15 full-time qualified employment positions for 2001 meets the 15% employment increase requirement.
+(i) ABC Company anticipates increasing employment at a manufacturing facility by an average of 15 full-time qualified employment positions for a total of 113 positions.
+The average number of full-time qualified employment positions for the four consecutive full calendar quarters immediately preceding the calendar quarter for which the first qualified employment position is filled was 98.
+To qualify for the tax credit program, the minimum average number of full-time qualified employment positions required for the four consecutive full calendar quarters after the calendar quarter for which the first qualified positions is filled is 98 x .15 = 14.7 (rounding down to 14 positions).
+Therefore, ABC Company's plan to hire 15 full-time qualified employees satisfies the 15% employment increase requirement.

-(ii) ABC anticipates increasing employment at this same manufacturing facility by an average of 15 additional full-time qualified employment positions during the 2002 calendar year to a total of 128 positions.
-To qualify for the tax credit program the minimum average number of full-time qualified employment positions required for the 2002 calendar year is 17 (113 x .15 = 16.95, rounding up to 17).
-Therefore, ABC Company's plan to hire 15 full-time qualified employment positions for 2002 does not meet the 15% employment increase requirement.
+(ii) ABC anticipates increasing employment positions at this same manufacturing facility by an average of 15 additional full-time qualified employment positions during the following four consecutive full calendar quarters for a total of 128 positions.
+To qualify for the tax credit program, the minimum average number of full-time qualified employment positions required for these four consecutive full calendar quarters is 16 (113 x .15 = 16.95, rounding down to 16).
+Therefore, ABC Company's plan to hire 15 full-time qualified employees does not satisfy the 15% employment increase requirement.

 (5) Restriction against displacing existing jobs within Washington.
 The law provides that no recipient may use tax credits approved under this program to decertify a union or to displace existing jobs in any community of the state.
 Thus, the average expected increase of employment positions at the specific facility for which application is made must reflect a gross increase in the applicant's employment of persons at all locations in this state.
 Transfers of personnel from existing positions outside of an eligible area to new positions at the specific facility within an eligible area will not be allowed for purposes of approving tax credits.
 Also, layoffs or terminations of employment by the recipient at other locations in Washington but outside an eligible area for the purpose of hiring new positions within an eligible area will result in the withdrawal of any credits taken or approved.